saeyslab/napari-sparrow/docs/notebooks.md

 <a name="tutorials"></a>

-Notebooks to showcase the use of SPArrOW for analyzing spatial transcriptomics data.
+Notebooks to showcase the use of Harpy for analyzing spatial proteomics data.

 ```{eval-rst}
 .. grid:: 1